JoseExposito/linux/Documentation/kbuild/makefiles.rst

 	The first example utilises the trick that a config option expands to 'y' when selected.

+    KBUILD_RUSTFLAGS
+	$(RUSTC) compiler flags

+	Default value - see top level Makefile
+	Append or modify as required per architecture.

+	Often, the KBUILD_RUSTFLAGS variable depends on the configuration.

     KBUILD_AFLAGS_KERNEL
 	Assembler options specific for built-in